fscorrupt/awesome-stars/README.md

 - [AlexGustafsson/cupdate](https://github.com/AlexGustafsson/cupdate) - A service to keep container images secure and up-to-date.
 Made for Kubernetes and Docker.
 - [Zibbp/ganymede](https://github.com/Zibbp/ganymede) - Twitch VOD and Live Stream archiving platform.
 Includes a rendered and real-time chat for each archive.
 - [flohoss/gocron](https://github.com/flohoss/gocron) - A go based task scheduler with GUI
-- [opencloud-eu/opencloud](https://github.com/opencloud-eu/opencloud) - This is the main repository of the OpenCloud server.
+- [opencloud-eu/opencloud](https://github.com/opencloud-eu/opencloud) - 🌤️This is the main repository of the OpenCloud server.
 It contains the golang codebase for the backend services.
 - [umuterturk/email-verifier](https://github.com/umuterturk/email-verifier) - Privacy-first, Free, Open Source email verifier
 - [tutman96/jetkvm-plugin-tailscale](https://github.com/tutman96/jetkvm-plugin-tailscale) - Tailscale plugin for the JetKVM
 - [fastenhealth/fasten-onprem](https://github.com/fastenhealth/fasten-onprem) - Fasten is an open-source, self-hosted, personal/family electronic medical record aggregator, designed to integrate with 100,000's of insurances/hospitals/clinics